Securing Enterprise Third-Party Applications in Microsoft 365

-As an IT administrator, it’s crucial to ensure that only trusted applications have access to your Microsoft 365 environment.
+As an IT administrator, it is crucial to ensure that only trusted applications have access to your Microsoft 365 environment.
 The following steps will guide you through configuring your Microsoft 365 Admin Center to limit user consent for third-party applications, enabling better control over which apps are granted permissions.
 By implementing these settings, you will reduce the risk of unauthorized applications accessing sensitive organizational data and strengthen your overall security posture.

 Step 1: Log in to the Microsoft 365 Admin Center